How the Federal Reserve Affects Mortgage Interest Rates

-The Federal Reserve affects mortgage interest rates, but does not directly set them.
-To understand how the process works, we’ve outlined it below.
+The Federal Reserve affects mortgage interest rates but does not directly set them.
+We’ve outlined the process below to help you understand it.

 What is the Federal Reserve?

-The Federal Reserve, often just called the Fed, is the United States’ central bank.
-It is made up of 12 regionally located Federal banks and is responsible for setting monetary policy, supervising and regulating banks, and maintaining national financial stability.
+The Federal Reserve, often called the Fed, is the United States central bank.
+It comprises 12 regionally located Federal banks and is responsible for setting monetary policy, supervising and regulating banks, and maintaining national financial stability.

 The Federal Reserve affects mortgage interest rates by setting financial policies to work toward goals like stabilizing prices and promoting sustainable employment.
 Some of the tools at their disposal to do this in such a way that affects mortgage interest rates include:

-- Federal funds rate: The Federal Reserve can influence the federal funds rate to impact the overall economy.
+- Federal funds rate: The Federal Reserve can influence the federal funds rate to impact the economy.
 This is the rate at which financial institutions like banks and credit unions can lend and borrow money overnight from each other to maintain reserve minimums.
-The individual institutions set their own rates, and the average of all these rates make the federal funds rate.
-While the Federal Reserve does not set the rate, it can set a target rate and implement policies to work toward that target rate.
+Individual institutions set their rates, and the average of all these rates is the federal funds rate.
+While the Federal Reserve does not specify the speed, it can select a target rate and implement policies to work toward that target rate.

 - Open market operations: The Federal Reserve can buy and sell government bonds to affect the economy.
-To target a higher federal funds rate, the Federal Reserve absorbs money from the system by selling bonds.
+It absorbs money from the system by selling bonds to target a higher federal funds rate.
 To target a lower federal funds rate, the Federal Reserve can buy government bonds by creating money and using it to buy bonds from the open market.

-- Other tools: There are other tools the Federal Reserve can use to impact the economy, including raising or lowering the bank reserve requirements and changing terms for lending to banks.
+- Other tools: The Federal Reserve can use other tools to impact the economy, including raising or lowering the bank reserve requirements and changing terms for lending to banks.

-The Federal Reserve affects mortgage interests rates indirectly.
+The Federal Reserve indirectly affects mortgage interest rates.
 It doesn’t set the interest rates for lending institutions.
 When you see headlines about the Federal Reserve lowering interest rates, remember this is a bit of an oversimplification.

-There is a ripple effect when the Federal Reserve makes a change.
-When it becomes more expensive for banks and credit unions to borrow money, that expense is passed on to you as the consumer, in the form of interest rates.
-Your mortgage interest rate will be impacted by the Federal Reserve and the target Federal funds rate they set, but that is only one piece of the puzzle.
+When the Federal Reserve makes a change, there is a ripple effect.
+When it becomes more expensive for banks and credit unions to borrow money, that expense is passed on to you as the consumer through interest rates.
+The Federal Reserve and the target Federal funds rate they set will impact your mortgage interest rate, but that is only one piece of the puzzle.

 What Can You Do About Your Interest Rate?

 The Federal Reserve affects mortgage interest rates offered to you, but it’s not the only factor.
-Be mindful of forecasted changes in the real estate market and be strategic with the timing of buying your home, but remember some elements of the mortgage process are something you can control.
+Be mindful of forecasted changes in the real estate market and be strategic with the timing of buying your home, but remember that you can control some elements of the mortgage process.

 More Interesting Information about Bay-Area Real Estate